 - 2/3 cup milk

-For the tomato filling
+For the tomato pie filling

 - 3 pounds ripe tomatoes, peeled, seeded, and sliced thick

-- 2 tablespoons chopped fresh chives
+- 2 tablespoons chopped chives

-- 3 tablespoons chopped fresh basil
+- 3 tablespoons chopped basil leaves

 - Coarse salt